tencurse/neocities-v2/src/blog/2023-05-10 - Building the site from scratch.md

 [^1]: I’ll admit, I attempted to create my own at first, but it didn’t, uh, end well.
 It was a combination of mediocre design and cluelessness in execution.
 [^2]: There’s a lot more web hosting options out there, like Github pages (which is where my portfolio is hosted), but Neocities provides a way to explore other handcrafted personal websites.
 Plus, it’s free.
 [^3]: They’re mostly free and open–source.
-[^4]: Some configs even run on terminals *only*, navigating through windows using keyboard shortcuts.
+[^4]: Some configs even run on terminals _only_, navigating through windows using keyboard shortcuts.
 [^5]: Also the same theme I use for literally everything now if it’s available.
 [^6]: Like screen readers.
 [^7]: [Wiktionary definition](https://en.wiktionary.org/wiki/divitis): The practice of authoring web-page code with many div elements in place of meaningful semantic HTML elements.
-[^8]:This is also a life–saver for CSS specificity.
+[^8]: This is also a life–saver for CSS specificity.
 The more semantic your HTML, the more specific you can get in your CSS.
 [^9]: Either that, or it would simply retain its verticality on desktops, which makes for a limited and boring design.
 (Or maybe I’m just an amateur?)